tbs1980/NumericalIntegration/README.md

 	* [The GNU MPFR Library] (http://www.mpfr.org/ )
 	* [MPFR C++] (http://www.holoborodko.com/pavel/mpfr/ )

+Debian-based linux users can install dependencies with aptitude package manager:

+	$sudo apt-get install libeigen3-dev libmpfrc++-dev

 ## Compilation

-A compile script has been added to the top level directory, simply run: ./compile.sh
+A compile script has been added to the top level directory, from a terminal you may simply run: ./compile.sh

-The following compilation flags must be passed
+(The following compilation flags must be passed)

 	* -DEIGEN3_INCLUDE_DIR
 	* -DGMP_ROOT